 - You must have a laboratory notebook.
 Include everything in your notebook.
 Write legibly in pen (no erasing or white-out).
 Draw a line through any mistakes; do not scribble them out.
 At the top of each page, write the date and title of the experiment. - You will have five labs to perform; three of them require filling in worksheets and two to submit formal lab reports.
 Worksheets are due at the end of the lab.
 Formal lab reports are due next week at the beginning of the tutorial.
 Each lab is out of 20 marks.
 Each worksheet or lab reports are worth 15 marks.
-Pre-lab quizzes for each lab count to 5 marks. - The grade for each experiment will be based on your pre-laboratory assignment, maintaining a lab notebook, your performance in the laboratory, and the required experimental report or worksheet.
+Pre-lab quizzes for each lab count to 5 marks.
+The use of artifitial intelligence software for writing formal reports is prohibited and is considered an academic misconduct. - The grade for each experiment will be based on your pre-laboratory assignment, maintaining a lab notebook, your performance in the laboratory, and the required experimental report or worksheet.